shanmugapriya287/my-portfolio/Attendance Prediction/README.md

-The Dataset fetched from [Kaggle.com](https://www.kaggle.com/datasets/teamincribo/stroke-prediction)
+The Dataset used for the analysis is fetched from [Kaggle.com](https://www.kaggle.com/datasets/teamincribo/stroke-prediction)